 Instead of enjoying a morning cup of joe, try a cup of “bo.”
 That is homemade bone broth!
-Bone broth is a true superfood you definitely want to include.
-Homemade broth is an excellent source of gelatin, which is helpful for healing a “leaky gut” and other digestive problems.
+Bone broth is a true superfood you want to include.
+Broth is an excellent source of gelatin, which is helpful for healing a “leaky gut” and other digestive problems.
 Gelatin supports hydration, HCL production, nutrient absorption, liver detoxification and immune functioning.
-Broth also contains minerals, such as calcium, magnesium, phosphorus, silicon, and sulphur.
+Broth also contains minerals, such as calcium, magnesium, phosphorus, silicon, and sulfur.

 Once you’ve tried this rich, delicious homemade bone broth, you’ll never want a sip of flavorless store bought stuff again!
 The goods new is that it’s easy to make and extremely beneficial for your body.
 With this simple recipe, you can use your broth as a base for sauces, soups or stews or enjoy by the cup!

 4 quarts water (or enough to cover the bones by 2 inches)